-An explanation of on-going costs of ownership should also be provided.
+An explanation of the ongoing costs of ownership should also be provided.
 This should cover subscriptions, software licenses and support fees.

 There should also be some guidance provided on anticipated hidden or less obvious project commitments and costs.
 These should include estimates for internal staff costs by the project team and other system users.
 The final proposal should incorporate the expected notional cost of data cleansing, data migration and staff training.

-By this stage we would also want to have receive detailed specifications and costs estimates for any software development required for the project.
+By this stage, we would also want to have received detailed specifications and costs estimates for any software development required for the project.

 Lastly, depending on the supplier’s approach to billing for professional services, it is worth understanding how much your level of commitment to the project can influence on the total cost of services.